datacarpentry/semester-biology/README.md

 # Introducing Agroecology - Extension Training Materials

-This is a [forkable](https://help.github.com/articles/fork-a-repo/) set of teaching materials for teaching practitioners the basics of agroecology through introduction of foundational concepts and interactive learning activities.
+This is a [forkable](https://help.github.com/articles/fork-a-repo/) set of teaching materials for teaching practitioners the basics of agroecology through the introduction of foundational concepts and interactive learning activities.

 The initial materials are presented primarily for a 1.5 day in-service training sponsored by UF/IFAS Extension, though the materials should also be organized